origamiBoy/linkedin-game-solver/README.md

 # LinkedIn Solver

 A collection of automated solvers for all of the LinkedIn games including Queens, Pinpoint, Crossclimb, Tango, and Zip.
-There are two versions for each solver, stand alone browser automation scripts using Playwright, and a browser extention using HTML, CSS, and JS.
-Used OpenAI's GPT for puzzle solving where applicable.
+There are two versions for each solver, a browser extention using HTML, CSS, and JS, and stand alone browser automation scripts using Playwright.
+Used OpenAI for puzzle solving where applicable.

 ## Features